RESOURCES FOR CAR MAINTENANCE

 Why is brake fluid important?

-Brake fluid plays a crucial role as it transfers the force created when a driver presses the brake pedal directly onto the wheel hub.
-Heat is generated when you brake, especially under heavier braking or prolonged braking.
-This affects the brake fluid which can only work if it is liquid and not so hot that it has become vapour.
-Therefore the boiling point your brake fluid achieves is critical to efficient braking as temperatures above the boiling point form vapour bubbles in the system, potentially resulting in brake failure.
+Brake fluid plays a key role as it transfers the force created when a driver presses the brake pedal directly onto the wheel hub.
+Heat is generated when you brake, especially under heavier or prolonged braking.
+This affects the brake fluid, which can only work properly if it stays in liquid form and doesn’t get so hot that it turns into vapour.
+That’s why the boiling point your brake fluid reaches is important for safe braking.
+If the temperature goes above the boiling point, vapour bubbles can form in the system and possibly lead to brake failure.

 Radiator Coolant Flush

-A radiator coolant flush provides a number of benefits to your vehicles cooling system.
-It is a fairly inexpensive procedure that should be performed at least every 2 years.
+A radiator coolant flush provides a number of benefits to your vehicle’s cooling system.
+It is a fairly inexpensive car maintenance procedure that should be performed at least every 2 years.

 The benefits of having your radiator flushed are: